Library Fact sheets

-The New Mexico Air National Guard was federally recognized on 7 July 1947 as the 188th Fighter Bomber Squadron.
+The New Mexico Air National Guard was federally recognized July 7, 1947, as the 188th Fighter Bomber Squadron.
 The unit was composed of a utility flight equipped with Douglas B-26 light bombers, a fighter squadron composed of 100 officers and airmen flying 25 P-51 mustangs and three T-6 Texan trainers, plus a small weather detachment.
 The 188th's mission was changed from fighter bomber to fighter-interceptor in 1948.

 In December 1950, the unit was called to active duty for the Korean Conflict.
 A total of 54 officers and 400 airmen were assigned to Long Beach Municipal Airport, California.
 Most unit members were then absorbed by other Air Force units and dispatched to Japan and Korea.
 First Lieutenants Robert Lucas and Joseph Murray were killed while flying close air support missions in Korea.
 Captain Francis Williams and First Lieutenant Robert Sands were each credited with three MiG-15 kills.
 The unit was released from federal active duty in November 1952.
 In 1957, the unit was re-designated and federally recognized as the 150th Tactical Fighter Group.
 In October 1995, the unit was renamed the 150th Fighter Wing.

-Previously, the 150 FW also maintained a Defense Systems Evaluation (DSE) tasking, which provided fighter aircraft support to the US Army Air Defense Center and White Sands Missile Range.
-Major program support included testing of various US and foreign surface-to-air missile systems and air defense artillery.
+In addition to its primary mission of air interdiction, the 150 FW also maintains a Defense Systems Evaluation (DSE) tasking, which provides fighter aircraft support to the US Army Air Defense Center and White Sands Missile Range.
+Major program support has included testing of various US and foreign surface-to-air missile systems and air defense artillery.

-Today, the NMANG is composed of State Headquarters, the 150th Fighter Wing, 150th Maintenance Group, 150th Operations Group, Mission Support Group, and 150th Medical Group with an authorized strength of 140 officers and 811 enlisted members.
-In addition, the wing is assigned one C-26 support aircraft and supports both domestic and world-wide Combatant Commander tasking.
+Today, the NM ANG is composed of State Headquarters, the 150th Special Operations Wing, 150th Maintenance Group, 150th Operations Group, 150th Mission Support Group, 150th Medical Group, 250th Intel Squadron, and 210th RED HORSE Squadron.
+In addition, the wing is assigned one C-26 support aircraft and supports both domestic and world-wide combatant commander taskings.